microsoft/MCW-Modernizing-Data-Analytics-with-SQL-Server-2019/Hands-on lab/HOL step-by step - Modernizing Data Analytics with SQL Server 2019.md

    ![A preview of the CSV data is displayed.](media/ads-external-table-csv-preview.png 'Preview Data')

 10. In the next step, you will be able to modify the columns of the external table you intend to create.
 You are able to alter the column name, change the data type, and allow for Nullable rows.
-For now, leave everything as-is and click **Next**.
+For now, leave everything as-is and select **Next**.

     ![The Modify Columns step is displayed.](media/ads-external-table-csv-modify.png 'Modify Columns')

-11. Verify that everything looks correct in the Summary step, then click **Create Table**.
+11. Verify that everything looks correct in the Summary step, then select **Create Table**.

     ![The Summary step is displayed.](media/ads-external-table-csv-create.png 'Summary')

 12. As with the previous external table you created, a "Create External Table succeeded" dialog will appear under your task history in a few moments.
 Select the Servers link (Ctrl+G) on the left-hand menu, then expand the Tables list underneath your **sales** database and find the **dbo.stockitemholdings (External)** table.
-If you do not see it, right-click on the Tables folder, then select Refresh. **Right-click** the **dbo.stockitemholdings (External)** table, then select **Select Top 1000** from the context menu.
+If you do not see it, right-click on the Tables folder, then select Refresh. **Right-click** the **dbo.stockitemholdings (External)** table, then choose **Select Top 1000** from the context menu.

     ![The Select Top 1000 rows menu item is highlighted.](media/ads-stockitemholdings-select-top-1000.png 'Select Top 1000')